-Section Number Summary Impact CBO Score(s) pharmacies under Medicaid Medicaid - primarily as it relates to drug pricing surveys Replaces existing section 42 U.S.C.
-1396r-8(f)(1)(A) with new language that modifies the current section and adds more requirements Requires HHS to conduct a survey of retail community pharmacy drug prices and certain non-retail pharmacy drug prices Defines "applicable non-retail pharmacy" as pharmacies that are licensed by the state but are NOT community retail pharmacies AND (1) dispense primarily through mail OR, (2) dispense drugs that require special handling and distribution estimates \$625 billion in reduced federal spending.
-Sec 44124 Preventing the use of abusive spread pricing in Medicaid A contract between a state Medicaid program and PBM or state Medicaid program and a managed care entity that provides coverage of covered outpatient drugs shall require that payments are based on a transparent prescription drug pass-through pricing model.
-Any payment made by a managed care plan or PBM can only pay for a drug based on: Ingredient cost Professional dispensing fee CBO did not score this provision individually, but, collectively, with more than a dozen other provisions, CBO estimates \$625 billion in reduced federal spending.
+Section Number Summary Impact CBO Score(s) retroactive coverage to one month prior to enrollment, applicable October 1, 2026 December 31, 2026.
+SEC.
+44123 Ensuring accurate payments to pharmacies under Medicaid Amends provisions related to outpatient drug pricing under Medicaid - primarily as it relates to drug pricing surveys Replaces existing section 42 U.S.C.
+1396r-8(f)(1)(A) with new language that modifies the current section and adds more requirements Requires HHS to conduct a survey of retail community pharmacy drug prices and certain non-retail pharmacy drug prices Defines "applicable non-retail pharmacies that are licensed by the state but are NOT community retail pharmacies AND (1) dispense primarily through mail OR, (2) dispense drugs TBD According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$2.6 billion over ten years (2025-2034).

+Section Number Summary Impact CBO Score(s)

+that require special

+handling and distribution

+Sec 44124 A contract between a state According to updated CBO scores, this provision,

+Preventing the Medicaid program and PBM if implemented, would result in savings to the

+use of abusive or state Medicaid program federal government of \$261 million over ten

+spread pricing in and a managed care entity years (2025-2034).

+Medicaid that provides coverage of

+covered out-patient drugs

+shall require that payments

+are based on a transparent

+prescription drug pass-

+through pricing model.

+Any payment made by

+a managed care plan

+or PBM can only pay

+for a drug based on: o Ingredient cost

+Ingredient costProfessional

+dispensing fee

+o Passed through

+to pharmacy or

+provider.

+Exception to drug

+payment exceeding

+actual acquisition cost

+Any form of spread pricing

+where amount charged by

+PBM exceeds amount paid

+to pharmacies, is not

+"allowable for purposes of

 Section Number Summary Impact CBO Score(s) SEC.
-44125 Prohibiting Federal Medicaid and CHIP prohibiting federal Medicaid and CHIP funding for gender transition procedures for minors Passed through to pharmacy or provider.
-Exception to drug payment exceeding actual acquisition cost Any form of spread pricing where amount charged by PBM exceeds amount paid to pharmacies, is not "allowable for purposes of claiming Federal matching payments" HHS shall publish, at least on annual basis, instances where 340B covered entities are paying above the "actual acquisition costs" for drugs.
-Prevents Medicaid/CHIP FMAP financing of 'specified gender transition procedure[s]' for minors (under 18) when performed for "the purpose of intentionally changing the body of such individuals (including by disrupting the body's developing, inhibiting its natural functions or modifying its appearance to no longer correspond to the individual's sex" The text includes a long list of procedures and treatments (including hormone treatments and surgical procedures) that qualify as "gender transition procedure[s]" Attempts to create exceptions for intersex individuals and other people that need the procedures or treatments for other conditions.
-Would prevent Medicaid/CHIP coverage of puberty-blockers, hormone therapy, and surgical procedures for children under 18 who need gender-affirming care (note exceptions in the text for other individuals) The text also includes a long list of exceptions (presumably so that it does not apply to children experiencing precocious puberty or intersex conditions) and includes the most specific and prescriptive definitions of "male" and "female" of all Trump antitrans policies so far This provision may also violate the Byrd rule CBO did not score this provision individually, but, collectively, with more than a dozen other provisions that impact eligibility/enrollment, CBO estimates \$625 billion in reduced federal spending (as various populations lose Medicaid coverage when these provisions are implemented).
+44125 Prohibiting Federal Medicaid and CHIP prohibiting federal Medicaid and CHIP funding for gender transition procedures for minors claiming Federal matching payments" HHS shall publish, at least on annual basis, instances where 340B covered entities are paying above the "actual acquisition costs" for drugs.
+Prevents Medicaid/CHIP FMAP financing of 'specified gender transition procedure[s]' for minors (under 18) all individuals when performed for "the purpose of intentionally changing the body of such individuals (including by disrupting the body's developing, inhibiting its natural functions or modifying its appearance to no longer correspond to the individual's sex" Would prevent Medicaid/CHIP coverage of puberty-blockers, hormone therapy, and surgical procedures for children under 18 all individuals, including children and youth, who need gender-affirming care (note exceptions in the text for other individuals) The text also includes a long list of exceptions (presumably so that it does not apply to children experiencing precocious puberty or intersex conditions) and includes the most specific and prescriptive definitions of "male" and "female" of all Trump anti- According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$830 million over ten years (2025-2034).
+Note: This score does not reflect the changes made to The Act through the Rule Committee Manager's Amendments.
+The text includes a long list of procedures and treatments (including hormone treatments and surgical procedures) that trans policies so far This provision may also violate the Byrd rule The definitions of "male" and "female" and the extensive list of exceptions qualify as "gender transition procedure[s]" suggest that the Administration is refining their language around prohibition of gender-affirming care to